Words by Amanda Kennedy Images Supplied

 They say life is all about balance, a bit of yin with your yang, so to speak.
 We all know that getting outside to blow away the cobwebs is not only good for the body, but it’s also good for the soul.
-We’ve rounded up a host of activities in the Moorabool Valley to get you out and about (while we can) and sweetened it with some treats for afterwards.
+We’ve rounded up a host of activities in the Moorabool Valley and You Yangs area to get you out and about and sweetened it with some treats for afterwards.

 You Yangs Regional Park